 The primary difference between Vivation and other types of meditation is its emphasis on maintaining awareness of the strongest feeling in the body.
 In this way, Vivation is an embodiment process where the bodily-felt experience is your teacher and guide.
 In Vivation, no distinction is made between emotions or sensations, as both are experienced kinesthetically.
 In Vivation, there is no requirement to quiet the mind.
-If the mind is overly active, you simply continue noticing what that feels like in the body.
+If your thoughts are overly active, you simply noticing what that feels like in the body.
 Because of its emphasis on feelings, there is no mental or cognitive component to Vivation.
 By connecting directly to the physical feelings in the body, negative thoughts about those feelings are bypassed, resulting in a much more honest and pleasurable experience.
-From the perspective of Vivation, there is no such thing as negative feelings, only negative thoughts about those feelings.
-Once you experience your feelings openly and honestly, they are inherently positive and blissful.
-By relaxing your mind and body and paying attention to the feelings already present, any “make wrong” about those feelings is relaxed too.
+From the perspective of Vivation, it is your resistance to your feelings, not the feelings themselves, that is the source of your suffering.
+Once you experience your feelings openly and honestly, you experience the inherent positivity and bliss of each feeling.
+By relaxing your mind and body any resistance or “make wrong” you have about those feelings is relaxed too.
 This results in relaxation or melting of your “body armor”.
-When a feeling is integrated, the physiological energy keeping the emotion suppressed is now released, resulting in a feeling of bliss.
-According to Vivation, everything integrates into ecstasy.
-Every integration is permanent and represents a step forward in the individuals’ liberation and autonomy.
+When a feeling is integrated, the physiological energy you spent suppressing the feeling is now released, resulting in a feeling of bliss.
+In other words, everything integrates into ecstasy.
+Every integration is permanent and represents a step forward in your healing, liberation, and autonomy.

 The Five Elements of Vivation

 Vivation consists of five elements or foundational skills needed to achieve physical integration of suppressed negative emotions.
 These elements are:

 - Awareness in Detail